How to Stretch to Loosen Up Your Hips

 Hold this stretch for 30 seconds to a minute, and then repeat on the other side.

-To see a video description of this stretch, click here.
+To see a video depiction of this stretch, click here.

 This is a stretch that can help loosen your hips as well as the surrounding muscles.

 To start this stretch, sit on the floor with both of your legs straight out in front of you.
-Slowly, try to bring the soles of your feet together, and then try to bring your feet closer to your body.
+Slowly bring the soles of your feet together, then try to bring your feet closer to your body.

-Listen to your body and do what feels best for you.
 To make this stretch more intense, while sitting with a straight back, slowly lean forward.
 If you can lean all the way forward, you can place your elbows on your thighs and press down.
-This will make your stretch more intense.

 To see a video example of this stretch, click here.

-Finally, child's pose is a great position to help open your hips.
+Finally, child's pose is a great position to conclude a stretching session while continuing to relieve your hips.

 Enter this stretch by kneeling on the floor with your feet together and knees apart.
-Slowly, hinge at your hips and bring your torso to your knees.
-Bring your hands out in front of you and place your palms on the mat.
+Slowly hinge at your hips and bring your torso to your knees.
+Bring your hands out in front of you and place your palms on the floor (or the mat, if you're using one).

-While in this pose, focus on taking deep breaths and relaxing into this stretch.
+While in this pose, focus on taking deep breaths and gradually relaxing deeper into the stretch.

-For a video description and step-by-step instructions on this stretch, click here.
+For a video demonstration and step-by-step instructions of this stretch, click here.

 Conclusion

-Unfortunately, countless reasons can be the cause of our hip pain and muscle tension as we age through life.
-Addressing daily habits like avoiding prolonged sitting and standing, maintaining proper posture, and practicing healthy sleeping positions, can help loosen up your hips and muscles for a more natural positioning of our body.
+Several factors can cause hip pain and muscle tension as we age.
+Addressing daily habits like avoiding prolonged sitting and standing, maintaining proper posture, and practicing healthy sleeping positions can help loosen up your hips and muscles and make you more comfortable.

-If you are experiencing chronic or consistent hip pain, contact us at Altenburg for a full evaluation and assessment of any hip and body pains you may be experiencing.
+If you are experiencing chronic or consistent hip pain, contact us at Altenburg for a full evaluation and assessment of any hip pain you may be experiencing.
 Addressing your body’s concerns now can save you a lifetime of discomfort.